 We are very lucky at Mayfield to have our own pool.
 All pupils entitled to hydrotherapy will have 1:1 or very small group therapy sessions each week.

 Our pool is also used for swimming lessons.
 In Lakes department, most pupils will have a weekly swimming slot with their class.
-This is supported by the staff in their class and our Aquatics Coordinator, Gavin Bound.
+This is supported by the staff in their class and Miranda, our pool attendant.

 In Mountains Department, the pupils also use our pool but move to a termly swimming rota.
 For our more competent swimmers (or the taller ones!!), we have very good links with St Bees Pool and make use of their facilities.